bennypc/bennypc/README.md

-### Hi there, my name is Benny Chinvanich 👋
+### Hi there, I'm Benny Chinvanich! 👋

-I'm a 21 year old third-year student at the University of British Columbia currently pursuing a degree for a Combined Major in Business and Computer Science.
-Most of my projects will be located here however some of my projects are currently in private repositories.
-Feel free to contact me via LinkedIn!
+I'm a 21-year-old third-year student at the University of British Columbia, pursuing a Combined Major in Business and Computer Science.
+Most of my projects can be found here, though some are in private repositories.
+Feel free to connect with me on LinkedIn!

+### Professional Experience

+- **Amazon**
-Current: Software Development Engineer at Amazon
+  *Software Development Engineer Intern*

-Past: Performance Developer Intern at CIBC, Full-Stack Developer Intern at BC Public Service

-Seeking Summer 2025 internships!
+- **CIBC**
+  *Performance Developer Intern*

+- **BC Public Service**
+  *Full-Stack Developer Intern*

+---

+### Currently Seeking:
+Summer 2025 internships in software engineer, quantitative development, or related fields.

+---

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/benny-chinvanich-6182261a4/ "LinkedIn")
 <!--